Lebaran: Takbiran

-The night before Idul Fitri is called takbiran, filled with the sounds of bedug drums and many muezzin chanting the takbir in the mosques or musallahs.
-In larger cities people fill the streets and chant takbir from their cars and motorcycles, often creating more traffic jams.
-In some instances fireworks and firecrackers are ignited, but this is discouraged by police as it could be dangerous to light these explosives over the crowd.
+The night before Idulfitri is called takbiran, filled with the sounds of bedug drums and many muezzin chanting the takbir in the mosques or musallahs.
+In larger cities, people fill the streets and chant takbir from their cars and motorcycles, often creating more traffic jams.
+In some instances, fireworks and firecrackers are ignited, but this is discouraged by police as it could be dangerous to light these explosives over the crowd.
 In many parts of Indonesia, especially in rural areas, pelita, obor or lampu tempel (oil lamps, similar to tiki torches) are lit and placed outside and around homes.
-Some cities, such as Yogyakarta, organize a festive annual parade featuring colorful Islamic-themed lantern-like floats.
+Some cities, such as Yogyakarta, organize a festive annual parade featuring colorful, Islamic-themed lantern-like floats.

 Lebaran day

 On the Lebaran day, after performing the Eid prayer in the morning, people dressed in their new or best clothes will gather to greet their family and neighbours.
-It is common to greet people with "Selamat Idul Fitri", which means "Happy Eid".
+It is common to greet people with "Selamat Idulfitri", which means "Happy Eid".
 Muslims also greet one another with "mohon maaf lahir dan batin", which means "Forgive my physical and emotional (wrongdoings)", because Idul Fitri is not only for celebrations but also a time for atonement to ask for forgiveness for sins which have been cleansed as a result of the fasting in the Muslim month of Ramadan.
 From morning to afternoon, the zakat alms for the poor are distributed in mosques.